greenblat/vlsistuff/zDraw/USERGUIDE.md

         shyParams name,size    : parameters that show only the value (and not param=value) lineWidth 1.5
         vectorTextWidth 1.0
+        useVectorText 0   / 1    : switch to ttf font (or back)
+        font times               : use times font for ttf.
+Has to be in system fonts.

         wire_direction [0,1]   : do we put small circle on wires end (as indication of the direction).